boolean-uk/csharp-docker-1/README.md

 ## Learning Objectives

-- Create a WebApi project with endpoints
-- Deploy this project to a Docker Container
+- Deploy an application to a Docker Container

 ## Instructions